fanfeilong/xsqlite/readme.md

 take the update quey an id i(1,2,...), we can label the query by：
 - label field1 and field2 with `+uki`
 - label field3 and field4 with `+uvi`
-which will then generate correspoding c++ query functions: `UpdateXXX`, where XXX is the table name.
+which will then generate correspod c++ query functions: `UpdateXXX`, where XXX is the table name.

 for example:
 ```